Troubleshooting

 docker ps --filter name=golemcore-bot

 docker logs --tail=50 golemcore-botFix: if the container is stopped, restart it with -p 8080:8080.
-If the container is running but the dashboard still does not load, check that Tomcat started cleanly in the logs — a missing volume or corrupted preferences file will abort startup.
+If the container is running but the dashboard still does not load, check that the startup sequence completed without errors — a missing volume or corrupted preferences file will abort startup before the HTTP port is opened.

 Settings disappear after every restart